TomSB1423/TradingRobot/README.md

 # TradingRobot
-Deep learning based trading strategy.
+Deep learning based trading strategy using Tensorflow.
-Does not provide data to train or test modeel.
+Does not provide data to train or test model.